Published Oct 30, 2023

 “Persistence of Vision,” the eighth episode of Voyager’s (stellar) second season, offered no such luxury.
 When it first aired on Devil’s Night in 1995, I had nightmares for a week.
-It wasn’t just the visions of Kes’ burning boils which haunted me; an insidious thread I couldn’t name tied the episode together and, at age ten, I felt the tiniest desire to tug it, knowing psychic hell awaited.
-That’s an insane prospect to realize in third grade, and: it stuck.
+It wasn’t just the visions of Kes’ burning boils which haunted me; an insidious thread I couldn’t name tied the episode together.
+And, at age 10, I felt the tiniest desire to tug it, knowing psychic hell awaited.
+That’s an insane prospect to realize in third grade, and it stuck.
 My parents pulled Voyager from our “safe to watch” list and my scary dreams subsided.
 I never revisited the episode.

 Remind you of anything?

 This face — or lack thereof — has trolled me oh so many times.
 Facebook’s version of this ghostly image plagued my page with threatening accusations four years ago, insinuating a friend’s fictitious involvement in illegal activity.
 Later, when I spoke out against police brutality, a litany of jeering trolls descended.
 And when I announced my involvement in A24’s Skin, a biopic of reformed white supremacist Bryon Widner, members of hate groups flocked to my Instagram stories, watching through obfuscated, threatening profiles.
 Like the Bothans, they present ideology before identity; their shadows imply violence.
 “Why wouldn’t he let us see his face?”
 Janeway muses.

 “I suspect it was a calculated move,” Tuvok answers, “to intimidate us.”